mwcz/clayto-hugo/content/posts/043 - lazyloading web components/index.md

 </html>
 {{< / highlight >}}

-The demo only imports `lazy-load`, which in turn imports the three `ws-` elements.
+The demo only imports `lazy-load`, which encapsulates the importing of the rest of the elements so you don't have to specify them by hand.
 Let's look at how it works.

 ## Scene 3: Behind the Scenes